4wl/CoolThing/README.md

 # CoolThing
-You can try by yourself.
+You can try it by yourself.